Yisrael Ariel: Views

 In 2015, he described Jewish religious terrorism suspects who were banned from entering the West Bank due to vandalism, as praiseworthy.

 He also criticized gay people who walked on the Temple Mount, and suggested that some earthquakes were divine retribution from God as a result of gay people walking on the mount.

+He called for the conquest of Lebanon.
+He believes that killing an Arab is not a murder, and called for the expulsion of non-Jews from Eretz Yisrael (Land of Israel).